YemenOpenSource/Yemen-info/README.en.md

 ## TODO

-- [ ] Make an Arabic version of the Readme file.
-- [ ] Make the 1.0.0 release (THEN DELETE THIS LINE).
 - [ ] Add script to convert JSON file programmatically to: CSV, XML, XLSX, YAML, SQL.
 - [ ] Add GitHub actions file to automate the process after any commit or changes to the `yemen-info.json` file.